-Peter Gao is a 8th grader.
+Peter Gao entered USACO Silver division when he was a 8th grader.

 InGenius, which he likes a lot, has taught him a lot about computer programming, from the basics to Depth and Breadth-First Search.
 He is planning on going there for his third summer.
 The reasons why he likes InGenius are that he likes the teachers and likes the food.
 Also, InGenius isn’t boring.
 It’s not strict.
 It’s just perfect.
 Since the classes have smaller size, each student receives more individual attention.

 Jason Liu entered USACO Silver division when he was a 9th grader at CCA.
 He codes using C++ and first solved USACO problems at inGenius.
 He enjoys writing code for small projects in both C++ and C#.
 Jason also enjoys doing math and playing tennis.

 Kevin Liu entered USACO Silver division when he was a 6th grader at Miller Middle School.
 A native of California, Kevin began to study programming at the age of seven as one of the “oldest” student at inGenius summer camp.
 He found so fascinating to take all kinds of computer and engineering classes at inGenius and that becomes the best part of his summer memory for the past two years.
 He also believes that he will be ready to start his career as a real software engineer in a few years:) In his spare time, Kevin enjoys a variety of outdoor activities, jogging, swimming, hiking and tennis.

 Evan Luo entered USACO Silver division when he was a 6th grader at Solana Ranch Elementary School.
 He is passionate about math and programming.
 He took the December 2017 USACO contest and passed the Bronze division.
 He will continue to study math and computer science, and his goal is to pass the USACO Silver contest soon.
 Evan also plays piano and tennis, and enjoys playing computer games.